Public Infrastructure Investments for Space Market Development: A diagram for assessing economics of market development programs

 Total industry revenue is $R = \sum_{i}(R_i^G + R_i^M)$.
-Firms in the industry incur gross total cost $X_i$ and net total cost $C_i = X_i - Y^G - G_i$, and industry's total cost is $C = \sum_i C_i$.
-The gross costs $X_i$ represent the costs to develop, deploy, and operate the target advanced technology system.
-Let $X = \sum_i X_i$ be the industry-level gross total cost.
-Under symmetry, $X_i = X/N$.
-While these costs must be controlled, it is widely understood by space technology program managers that there is often a positive relationship between a system's performance and its cost.
-For example, Section 4.2.1 of NASA's Cost Estimating Handbook states: ``The objective of a cost-performance trade study is not necessarily to minimize the cost of the system, but to achieve an optimal balance of performance and cost'' \citep{nasa_executive_cost_analysis_steering_group_nasa_2015}.
-With suitable caveats, then, an advanced technology system's cost may be used a proxy for its performance during program design.
+Firms incur gross total cost $X_i$ and net total cost $C_i = X_i - Y^G - G_i$; industry total cost is $C = \sum_i C_i$.
+The gross costs $X_i$ represent costs to develop, deploy, and operate the target system; under symmetry, $X_i = X/N$ where $X = \sum_i X_i$ is industry-level gross total cost.\footnote{Space technology program managers recognize a positive relationship between system performance and cost \citep{nasa_executive_cost_analysis_steering_group_nasa_2015}, allowing cost to proxy---with suitable caveats---for system performance required by the program.}

 Assuming the agency exhausts its budget, individual firms' profits are: